Articles of Association

 - Supporting Members are extraordinary members supporting the Association’s purposes and aims primarily through financial or material contributions.
 If desired, their names will be published on the Association’s website, and they have the right to participate in the general meetings.
 They do not have any voting rights.

-An active membership will be granted if suggested by a member and supported by two other active members, if the general meeting decides to grant it or if a simple majority of the active members is obtained by means of an internet vote.
+An active membership will be granted if suggested by an active member and supported by two other active members, if the general meeting decides to grant it or if a simple majority of the active members is obtained by means of an internet vote.
 The main criterion for granting membership should be the candidate’s commitment over a longer period of time and the contributions he/she made in order to fulfil the Association’s aims.

 An active member can change status to that of an extraordinary member by submitting his request to the Board.
 Should an active member not fulfil the above mentioned duties over a period of two consecutive general meetings, the membership will automatically change into an extraordinary membership.
 An extraordinary member, but not a supporting member, can submit an application to become an active member to the Board.
 The Board decides whether or not to accept a supporting member.